 Impermanent loss is an option derivative, and it can be modeled with option theory and the Black-Scholes “greeks”.
 LPs are already selling this option every time they supply liquidity to an AMM, Zircon will simply find specific buyers for it.

 This is what we call the Perpetual Move product.
-The name is inspired by the Move contract found on exchanges like FTX.
+The name is inspired by the Move contract found on certain exchanges like Delta.

 The Perpetual Move system allows traders to turn impermanent loss into a gain for them, making it into what's called an option strangle position.
 This means that they won't lose money from price movements: if the price goes in any direction, the position is in profit.